JessicaBarclay/awesome-csharp/README.md

 Automated job scheduler with fluent interface for the .NET platform.
 - [Heroku .NET Core Buildpack](https://github.com/jincod/dotnetcore-buildpack) - The Buildpack supports C# and F# projects.to
 - [Reaqtor](https://github.com/reaqtive/reaqtor) - a framework for reliable, stateful, distributed, and scalable event processing based on Reactive Extensions (Rx).
+- [Shouldy](https://github.com/shouldly/shouldly) - Shouldly is an assertion framework which focuses on giving great error messages when the assertion fails while being simple and terse.